Tuscany Family Bike Tours

 This departure is either sold out or almost fully booked but with deposit we will request additional rooms from our hotels where possible.

 TAKE OVER A DATE

 Day by Day

 Ride through the Val di Chiana and enjoy a wine tasting at the Tre Rose estate.
-Adults embark on a loop ride through the rolling hills and the kids take the shortcut to the hotel for an afternoon swim.
+Adults embark on a ride through the rolling hills and the kids take the shortcut to the hotel for an afternoon swim.